 Researchers and analysts can submit their malware hashes via the MHR portal to get near-real-time results that tell them the percentage of malware databases containing signature matches.

 Developers and networks security teams can integrate MHR into existing workflows to augment malware detection.Get Started

-Malware Hash Registry
+Malware Hash Registry Features

 If you are planning on implementing or automating the use of this service in any free or open software, application or host, PLEASE let us know in advance.
 We would like to adequately plan for capacity and make sure that we can handle the additional load you may generate.
 Please use the WHOIS-based service for larger queries.
 We have had instances where large deployments are put in place without informing us in advance, making it difficult to maintain a stable service for the rest of the community.

 Attempting to enumerate the malware registry via the public service interface is not only impractical, it is also strictly prohibited.
 Contact us if the public interface is insufficient for your needs and we may be able to come up with alternative arrangement.